JulioEI/CaRPA/README.md

 ### 1.1.
 Work on an existing animal:

-To pick up the processing of an existing folder.
+Click on this to continue the processing of an existing folder.
 The file structure that CaRPA works with is a root folder on top, then the folders for individual days/animals/experiment sessions, with the files for these sessions (e.g., the h5 files) inside.

 | 	      | ROOT FOLDER | ANIMAL/DAY/EXPERIMENT FOLDER | SESSION FILES |